davidmeadejr/divvy-app/README.md

 - Allowing users to share a snapshot of the bill-split totals breakdown easily among other attendees via messaging platforms.

 ## Installation and Run Process
-- You would only need to download the app from the iOS store.
+- You would only need to download the app from the iOS store to run it.

 ## How to use the Project